petershin/liferay-learn/docs/courses/latest/en/site-designer/creating-sites/adding-the-intranet-site.md

 1. In a new browser window or tab, go to <http://grow.delectablebonsai.com:8080>.

-NOTE: This screenshot is no good, there amy be a bug in Liferay--this actually redirects tot he users profile (a totally different site) since there's no page.
+NOTE: This screenshot is no good, there may be a bug in Liferay--this actually redirects tot he users profile (a totally different site) since there's no page.
 Change of approach needed

 ![There's currently no home page for the Grow site.](./adding-the-intranet-site/images/01.png)

 The Grow site needs pages so employees can view content and access the site's applications.
 Pages for training resources, blog posts, and more are required.
-To begin with, a home page is needed.
+To begin, add a home page.

 Next: [Adding the Home Page](./adding-the-home-page.md)